sgsbucket/animan-doc/docs/animan/show.md

 :::

 #### Steps
-1. Click "Add new Show" on the right of the page.
+1. Click on "Add New Show" to the right of the page.
-1. Enter the name of the Show
+1. Enter the name of the Show.
-1. Click "Create"
+1. Click the "Create" button.

 <Screenshot image="/screenshot/create_show.png">
   <ScreenshotMark x="84.5%" y="64%" width="30%" height="18%" textPosition="right" borderRadius="10px"></ScreenshotMark>